oicr-gsi/shesmu/language.md

 collected data.
 Optionally, a `Where` filter can be applied to all the collectors by providing _condition_.

+Rows which are rejected are passed to the rejection handlers.
+These are `Monitor` or `Dump` clauses or an `Alert` terminal.
+Rejection handlers can only access the discriminators.

 This reshapes the data.